jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 # Ping | Bandwidth | Internet Speed
-When I had my first stable Internet connection at home, I was so satisfied by the loading speed everytime I watched YouTube videos.
+When I had my first stable Internet connection at home, I was so satisfied by the loading speed every time I watched YouTube videos.
 There is almost no lag and the download speed is more than 25+ MBPS.
 And then came the high demanding game: the online Counter Strike.
 Casual games are no problem but